-The devastating earthquake killed more than 200,000 people, injured about 300,000 and left more than 1 million homeless, as well as wrecking public buildings and infrastructure in what was already the Western Hemisphere's poorest country.
+The devastating earthquake killed more than 200,000 people, injured around 300,000 and left more than a million homeless, as well as wrecking public buildings and infrastructure in what was already the Western Hemisphere's poorest country.

 WIN and SEACOR said the repairs at Varreux had included the installation of an interim vessel mooring system, the repair and testing of critical piping systems and the revision of terminal operating procedures.